devsetgo/dsg/README.md

-# www
+# DevSetGo.com
-Hugo site for DevSetGo.com and other static sites.

-Feel free to fork the project, but the content is mine.
-Using Calver of YY.MM.DD
+My personal website and some tools to help me.

+## Pages
+-